chrisxmiller/usefulbashscripts/README.md

 * *quickrviz* - To launch rviz for the wheelchair
   * Copy the `basic_perp.rviz` to `.rviz` in your home directory by executing: `cd $HOME/usefulbashscripts && cp basic_perp.rviz $HOME/.rviz`
 * *mountRDSS* - To mount the RDSS fileshare at the AbilityLab, NU network (on campus or VPN).
- * `mountRDSS NetID` to use.
+   * To use call `mountRDSS NetID`.
 Mounts the folder /mnt/mountpoint.
 Already calls sudo.
 * *unmountRDSS* - To unmount the RDSS fileshare; already calls sudo.
 * *copvids* - Compresses all videos in a folder using avcnov and copies them to an output folder.
    * Make a file system: `IN/SubjectID` (for each subject) and `OUT/SubjectID`.
 Then, copy all the videos from all the cameras for each subject to their respective `IN` folder.
 Finally, I run `compvids /path/to/oUT/subjectID`.
 It will compress all the cideos for that subject and copy it to their output folder.
 You can compress multiple subjects overnight.
 Copy the top-level `OUT` folder to the RDSS for your study.
    * This script requires installation of `avconv`

 **List of .bashrc Modifications**\
 In `Copy to Bash RC.txt` I list some possibly useful ~/.bashrc mods.
 These are optional and not necessary for using any of the bash scripts listed here.